 August, 2020 Update

-This beautiful property is a result of the merge between Christian Recovery and Saving Sons in Whiteville, NC.
+This beautiful property is now home to the female residents of CRCI.
 Since the Rose House is still under construction, we decided to do a soft start opening for the women’s program.
-Until the Rose House is complete, we will continue operating the women’s program out of our Columbus County campus on a smaller scale.
+Until the Rose House is complete, we will continue operating the women’s program at this campus on a smaller scale.
 Eventually this property will be the location of the men’s Motivational Track phase.
 Find out more info about the Motivational Track.

 June , 2020 *FOOD DRIVE UPDATE!*

 We are very excited to announce the date, time and location of our food drive thanks to generous resources from the CityGate Network and volunteers from CCCG, First Baptist Church of Shallotte, and other local volunteers and nonprofit organizations.

 WHERE– First Baptist Church of Shallotte 4486 Main St, Shallotte, NC 28470

 HOW– Drive through style, with the help of BC Sheriff’s Dept. directing traffic

 WHAT WE HAVE– FREE 1,500 box of mixed produce from Ward’s Fruit & Produce, and 4,000 gallons of milk from Borden

 The BCRC Guys were sponsored by many kind donors to be able to send our “Feed Your Soul” cookie jars to their mothers for Mother’s Day 2020!
 Thank you to everyone who participated in this awesome display of love and kindness.